Rick Barry: Oakland Oaks (1968–1969)

-Washington Caps
+Washington Caps (1969–1970)

 Despite their on-court excellence, the Oaks were a disappointment at the gate, partly because of Barry's absence in the final five months of the season, partly because they were the only ABA member that competed in the same market as an NBA team, that being the more established Warriors across the bay.
-They averaged just 2,800 fans per home game at the state-of-the-art Oakland-Alameda County Coliseum Arena, slightly more than the league average.
+They averaged just 2,800 fans per home game at the Oakland–Alameda County Coliseum Arena, slightly more than the league average.
 By that time, entertainer-business entrepreneur Pat Boone had become the majority team owner, and after more than $2 million in losses over two seasons, he wanted out of the basketball business.
-In August 1968, the franchise was sold to a group headed by real estate attorney and former Baltimore Bullets owner Earl Foreman, who immediately moved it to Washington, D.C., even though there was no suitable arena in the vicinity at the time.
+In August 1968, the franchise was sold to a group headed by real estate attorney and former Baltimore Bullets owner Earl Foreman, who immediately moved it to Washington, D.C. even though there was no suitable arena in the vicinity at the time.

 Reluctantly, Barry played the 1969–70 season with the ABA's Washington Caps.
 He refused to report to the team at the outset, at one point commenting: "If I wanted to go to Washington, I'd run for president!"
 He missed the first 32 games before he joined the team, which played in the Western Division, making for a grueling travel schedule.
 The Caps still managed to finish with a respectable 44–40 record, good for third place in the Western Division.
 Appearing in only 52 games because of a knee injury, Barry finished the season with 1,442 points (27.7 per game), second-best in the league.
 The Denver Rockets edged the Caps, 4–3, in the Western Division semifinals.
-In Game 7 on the road, Barry went off for 52 points, the most scored in a seventh and deciding game in professional basketball history.
+In Game 7 on the road, Barry went off for 52 points, which set a new ABA record for points in a playoff game (later topped a month later by Roger Brown).
+It is still the most points scored in a seventh and deciding game in professional basketball history.

-Virginia Squires
+New York Nets (1970–1972)

 The Washington Caps became the Virginia Squires after the 1969–70 season, but Barry was openly despondent about playing in Virginia.
 At the same time, he wanted to continue playing in the ABA.
 Featured on the August 24, 1970, cover of Sports Illustrated in a Squires jersey, he indicated that he would not return to the NBA if the league paid him "a million dollars a year."
 He denounced the Squires (and, subsequently, never suited up for them), saying he did not want his kids growing up with a Southern accent.
 On September 1, 1970, the Squires traded Barry to the New York Nets for a draft pick and $200,000.
 The negative comments were not the primary reason; rather, Squires owner Earl Foreman was mired in financial troubles and sold Barry to help meet expenses.